 With many news outlets reducing their energy reporting and attention turning to climate action in the states, there is a vital need for credible, nonpartisan journalism to explain complex energy issues and watchdog the decision-making bodies that are shaping the future.

 Energy News Network—published by Fresh Energy and operating independently with a journalistic firewall—fills that need and is recognized as a go-to source for the latest news on clean energy progress, innovation, and roadblocks.
-Launched as Midwest Energy News with the recent addition of the Southeast, the Energy News Network will be expanding to six regions across the country in the coming years thanks to major new support from the John D. and Catherine T. MacArthur Foundation.
+Launched as Midwest Energy News with the recent addition of the Southeast, the Energy News Network will be expanding nationwide in the coming years thanks to major new support from the John D. and Catherine T. MacArthur Foundation.

 To help power the Energy News Network expansion, we are welcoming two new staff members: